lloydracine/Getting-and-Cleaning-Data/CodeBook.md

 If the zip file "UCI HAR Dataset.zip" does not already exist in the working directory it is downloaded from the url provided on the Course Project page.

-If the data directory "UCI HAR Dataset" does not exist  in the working directory it "UCI HAR Dataset.zip" is unzipped.
+If the data directory "UCI HAR Dataset" does not exist in the working directory "UCI HAR Dataset.zip" is unzipped.

 ```
 ### a.
 Download zip file containing data (if file doesn't already exist in currect working directory)